 - Work scooping into your morning and evening routine.
 Designate set times and include enough time to thoroughly wash your hands after scooping.

-The quotes in this article are from our members who posted to this thread –
+The quotes in this article are from our members who posted in this thread: How Often Do You Clean The Litter Box.

 Comments?
 Leave them using the form below.
 Questions?
 Please use the cat forums for those!